CenterForOpenScience/OSFDocs/docs/projects/preprints.rst

 The Submit Widget
 ^^^^^^^^^^^^^^^^
 **Purpose:** To post their preprint to a preprint server and make it publicly available.

 At the top of the Submit widget, there are instructions that read::

     When you share this preprint, it will become publicly accessible via OSF Preprints.
 You will be unable to delete the preprint file, but you can update or modify it.
 This also creates an OSF project in case you would like to attach other content to your preprint such as supplementary materials, appendices, data, or protocols.
 If posting this preprint is your first exposure to the OSF, you will receive an email introducing OSF to you.
+By clicking Share, you confirm that all Contributors agree with sharing this preprint, and that you have the right to share it.

 If the user has not completed the required information in a given widget, a growlbox will appear below the above instructions that read::

     **The following section(s) must be completed before sharing this preprint.**
     [widget title(s)]

+The user could skip the Author widget (either by not clicking inside the widget at all or by not clicking the **Next** button) and submit their preprint without any message or growlbox appearing.

 When the user is ready to submit their preprint, they can click the blue "Share" button.
 Clicking "Share" causes a modal to appear::